- SAP is telling customers that they can use data tiering in HANA to use an innovation in database design.

 SAP’s warm data tiering is nothing new.
 Furthermore, it contradicts everything SAP said about HANA years ago.
 HANA is now increasingly backtracking on earlier pronouncements that were designed to make it appear different from other databases.

-From the beginning of HANA’s introduction as a product SAP was told you cannot place everything in memory.
-SAP told everyone that they did not “understand” and that with their proprietary technology they had achieved zero latency because of their special ability to manage memory in a way that Oracle or Teradata and others could not.
-This meant loading all data into memory with zero swapping.
+From the beginning of HANA’s introduction as a product, SAP was told you could not place everything in memory.
+SAP told everyone that they did not “understand” and that with their proprietary technology, they had achieved zero latency because of their extraordinary ability to manage memory in a way that Oracle or Teradata and others could not.
+This meant loading all data into memory with zero swappings.
 We had to investigate the HANA documentation to find it was actually memory optimized, and SAP lied about this.

 SAP is not an all-in-memory database, nor has it ever been.